 Car air conditioning is a system that allows you to cool the interior air of your vehicle in hot weather, creating a more comfortable environment for the occupants.
 Air conditioning is standard in almost all new cars and is something that most car owners have come to expect.

 The Packard Motor Company in the United States was the first to develop the concept of air conditioning in a car.
 They introduced air conditioning as an optional extra for car buyers in 1939.
-Air conditioning was slow to gain prominence at first, but by 1970, nearly half of all new cars produced had air conditioning.
+Air conditioning was initially slow to gain prominence, but by 1970, nearly half of all new cars produced had air conditioning.

 Despite being over 75 years old, your car’s air conditioning system still operates on the same basic principles that evolved in the 1930s.
 The compressor, condenser, and evaporator are the three main components.